 Courses taken for audit are not counted or covered by financial aid

-A Sample Award Letter from Northern is pictured below with an explanation of key information an Award Letter contains.
+A Sample Award Offer from Northern is pictured below with an explanation of key information an Award Offer contains.
 When you receive yours, read all pages and be sure you understand the information.
 Your eligibility for aid and the types of awards you qualify for are based on information from your financial aid application such as income, assets, family size, and enrollment.

 **No increase or decrease of awards will be made after census date.
 Therefore, you must insure you are enrolled in all courses prior to census date.
 This includes late-starting classes.